 |Per point below a 60% score on an exam||5|

-When a player loses all their HP, they die.
-The player must then roll the Death Dice and suffer the penalty shown on the dice.
-Some possible penalties are Saturday morning detention, copying a 5 page text, or 5 minutes less to complete the next exam.
+When players lose all their HP, they die.
+Players must then roll the Death Dice and suffer the penalty shown.
+Some possible penalties are Saturday morning detention, copying a five-page text, or 5 minutes less to complete the next exam.

 |HEAL 1||A TEAMMATE GAINS 10 HP|